spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 </br>(`ISpatialComponentUpdate` types are generated under `<namespace of schema component>.<component name>.Update`.)

 **Known issue warning:**
-- At the moment, updating a component using `Writer.Send` will lead to the SpatialOS GDK updating all properties of the component even if you indicated to only partially update a component.
-The values of all other properties will be updated to the same value that they already assume.
-This is a bug and not intended behaviour and will be fixed in an upcoming update.
+- When you use `Writer.Send` to update a component's properties, it causes the SpatialOS GDK to update all properties of the component, even if you have set it to only update some of the properties.
+Note that the SpatialOS GDK updates unchanged properties to the value they already have.
+This is unintended behavior which we will fix in an upcoming update.

 **Example**
 ```csharp